Our new Crunch time report, the CFO guide to transforming finance with Oracle Cloud, describes how Oracle Cloud helps CFOs reimagine what’s possible.

 Now, Oracle manages the technology for you.
 This takes responsibility off IT’s plate, so fewer in-house resources are needed to maintain your finance platform.
 But it also means the CFO, without significant consideration, can’t knock on the CIO’s door and ask her to build a unique capability.
 For that to happen, the CIO will need to work with Oracle to create it or leverage Oracle’s cloud-based platform-as-a-service (PaaS) capability to develop the new internal application.

 That’s the constraint.
-The upside is that it forces standardisation and simplification, making it easier to update software, enhance capabilities and drive innovation quickly—without turning a desired change into a massive project.
+The upside is that it forces standardization and simplification, making it easier to update software, enhance capabilities, and drive innovation quickly—without turning a desired change into a massive project.

-Before it modernised its finance organisation, the retailer would have simply marked down the T.V.s and then asked Finance to reactively report the results.
+Before it modernized its finance organization, the retailer would have simply marked down the T.V.s and then asked Finance to reactively report the results.
 Now, with smarter scenario planning, Finance was able to provide a range of expected outcomes that could mean a difference of tens of millions of dollars.

-Digitising and transforming your Finance organisation can be an agonising decision, with a lot at stake.
-But hundreds of companies have made the move already and you can benefit from their experience.
+Digitizing and transforming your Finance organization can be an agonizing decision, with a lot at stake.
+But hundreds of companies have made the move already, and you can benefit from their experience.
 So let’s look at some issues and risks you’ll want to consider.

 Moving to Oracle Cloud is transformational, but it’s not a transaction.
-The journey to optimise your processes and acquire new digital capabilities doesn’t end upon deployment.
+The journey to optimize your processes and acquire new digital capabilities doesn’t end upon deployment.

-Educate yourself on digitalisation and what’s possible.
+Educate yourself on digitalization and what’s possible.
 Keep investing in ways to work efficiently and be a better business partner.
-Determine how Finance can learn more, produce more and influence more.
+Determine how Finance can learn more, produce more, and influence more.

 Your competitors are doing the same.